bhediathewolf/bhediathewolf.github.io/_posts/2017-05-29-tinkerers-walkthrough-github-pages-and-jekyll-blog.md

 It is a skill that is very essential, I believe.
 And today, I want us to work through our template together with the aim of getting a lay of the Jekyll basics.

-Also, we will be editing the files to our taste, too.

 Before we dive in, let's install one of my favorite utilities, `tree`.
 It allows us to do something like this,
 ```bash
 tree